zam334x/Flight-Price-Prediction/README.md

 - [Contributors](#contributors)

 ## Dataset
 The dataset consists of flight booking data obtained from the "Ease My Trip" website.
 It contains 300,261 records and 11 features.
+The Dataset is cleaned.
+Originally the dataset is of 2 parts "business" and "economy".
+I have also uploaded to the repository just for reference.
 The dataset includes the following features:
 - `Airline`: Name of the airline (categorical)
 - `Flight`: Flight code (categorical)
 - `Source City`: Departure city (categorical)